lbdremy/solr-node-client/README.md

 Tests are executed against a running SOLR instance, so you might want to:
 - install the schema.xml and solrconfig.xml expected by the tests.
 You find these in test/materials
 - make sure your solr instance is running
-- specifiy non-default connection params to your server in test/config.json You can inject these also on the command line through:
+- specify non-default connection params to your server in test/config.json You can inject these also on the command line through:

 ```
 mocha test/*-test.js --client.core=test-node-client --client.port=8080